Vyacheslav492/Habr-parser/README.md

 # Habr Python Articles Parser

-This parser collects articles from the [Python hub on Habr](https://habr.com/ru/hubs/python/articles/), extracting titles, links, short descriptions, as well as adding a unique ID, article number on the page, and page number.
+ parser collects articles from the [Python hub on Habr](https://habr.com/ru/hubs/python/articles/), extracting titles, links, short descriptions, as well as adding a unique ID, article number on the page, and page number.
 All data is stored in a local SQLite database.

 ---